RISC-V ALE Exercise Book

 • The steering wheel direction values range from -127 to 127, negative values steer to the left and positive values to the right.

-• For debugging purposes, you can control the car when the rest fails, using the keys WASD or arrow keys, with the option ‘‘Enable debug controls’’ enabled.
+• For debugging purposes, you can control the car when the test fails, using the keys WASD or arrow keys, with the option ‘‘Enable debug controls’’ enabled.
 However, this option can't be enabled while your code is running on the simulator.

 • You can test your code using the simulator's assistant from this link.